grantj-re3/HandyIctDoco/linux-hardware-compatibility/HP-250-G2-G0R80PA/NOTES_win81mint17.md

   However I've had trouble with the second of these ideas in the past.
-In particular, when I've had several Linux operating systems which share /home/myhomedir I've found that different versions of applications (or perhaps difference configurations of the same application versions) use the same files/directories in difference ways.
-This might apply to say Gnome desktop (~/.cache, ~/.config, ~/.local) or Firefox (~/.mozilla) or Gimp (~/.gimp-X.Y) or many other apps.
+In particular, when I've had several Linux operating systems which share /home/myhomedir I've found that different versions of applications (or perhaps different configurations of the same application versions) use the same files/directories in different ways.
+This might apply to say Gnome desktop (~/.cache, ~/.config, ~/.local) or Firefox (~/.mozilla) or Gimp (~/.gimp-X.Y) or other apps.
 Instead, I use a slightly different principle which achieves a similar result (but does not fully and formally address bullet one (growth in /home).
   Here is an example.